| Title: | Linear Programming Discriminant Analysis |

 Abdrabo, S.S., Gras, L., Grindlay, G. and Mora, J. (2021) Evaluation of Fourier Transform-Raman Spectroscopy for palm dates characterization.
 Journal of food composition and analysis.
 Submitted.

-Computes a Principal Component Analysis when both when p>n and when p<=n.
+Computes a Principal Component Analysis when p>n and when p<=n.

 X |